CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Create Rules

 A single key-value pair comprises each rule.
 The key-value pair indicates what messages to include or drop from event information sent to a notification channel.
 You can create more than one rule for a single filter.
 Creating multiple rules for a given filter can provide a very defined filter.
 For example, you can specify rules around hostnames or interface names, enabling you to filter messages specific to those hosts or interfaces.
-You should have already defined channels (as described earlier).
+You can only create rules after you have set up your notification channels.

 NetQ includes a predefined fixed set of valid rule keys.
-You enter values as regular expressions, which *vary according to your deployment*.
+You enter values as regular expressions, which vary according to your deployment.

 #### Rule Keys and Values